inveniosoftware/docs-invenio-rdm/docs/develop/howtos/alembic.md

 ## Step 2 - Boot services

-Next, we boot the containers we also use for testing.
+Next, boot the containers that you will also use for testing.

 Check the exact command to run for booting the services in the ``run-tests.sh`` script.